chaitanya-agarwal14/FinBloom/README.md

 # FinBloom: Knowledge Grounding Large Langage Model with Real-Time Financial Data

-Finbloom is a Machine Learning framework that empowers Large Language Models to provide accurate answers to diverse financial queries by dynamically sourcing and integrating relevant real-time and historical financial data.
+Finbloom is a Machine Learning framework that empowers Large Language Models to provide accurate answers to diverse natural language financial queries by dynamically sourcing and integrating relevant real-time and historical financial data.

 ## Features